-This technology also has some drawbacks such as low selectivity towards the product(s), high overpotential values for some reactions, and often poor Faradaic efficiency.
-The low selectivity and high overpotential values may depend on significant adsorption energies of some intermediates of the reaction, while the low Faradaic efficiency may depend on competitive reactions that are kinetically favored, and more generally it can be said to parasitic processes.
-An important possibility to improve process efficiency is to use different approaches that show synergistic effects.
-For example, the photocatalytic and electrochemical methods can be used in tandem, i.e. coupled.
-In this case we will talk about photoelectrocatalysis (PEC), and some systems of this type reported in the literature will be presented in the second part of this review.
-The performance of the first process can be improved if an external bias is applied to a photoelectrode with a catalyst supported in various ways [36-39].
-The fundamental principle on which this configuration is based is to obtain greater effectiveness in the separation of the e-/h+ pairs photogenerated as a result of light irradiation.
+Received 24 November 2023; Received in revised form 5 February 2024; Accepted 15 February 2024 Available online 17 February 2024 0920-5861/© 2024 The Author(s).
+Published by Elsevier B.V.
+This is an open access article under the CC BY license (http://creativecommons.org/licenses/by/4.0/). the second part of this review.
+The performance of the first process can be improved if an external bias is applied to a photoelectrode with a catalyst supported in various ways [33-36].
+The fundamental principle on which this configuration is based is to obtain greater effectiveness in the separation of the e'/h+ pairs photogenerated as a result of light irradiation.
 In other words, their lifetime is increased, making them more available to induce oxidation and reduction reactions.

-Differently from photocatalysis, the PEC method requires an external bias to be applied to a thin semiconductor plate on conductive support [40].
+Differently from photocatalysis, the PEC method requires an external bias to be applied to a thin semiconductor plate on conductive support [37].
 Fluorine doped tin oxide (FTO), indium tin oxide (ITO) glasses or metal plates could be used as conductive supports, therefore there are no separation problems of the catalyst from the reaction medium.

-In the field of organic syntheses in the presence of water as the solvent, the low conversion and selectivity towards the target compounds obtained by the photocatalytic method, as above reported, can be enhanced by PEC thanks to the spatial separation of the oxidation and reduction processes at the two electrodes [38,41,42].
+In the field of organic syntheses in the presence of water as the solvent, the low conversion and selectivity towards the target compounds obtained by the photocatalytic method, as above reported, can be enhanced by PEC thanks to the spatial separation of the oxidation and reduction processes at the two electrodes [35,38,39].
 In fact, as the hole will proceed to the anode for the oxidation reaction and the electron will move to the cathode for the reduction reaction, the efficiency of the reaction examined increases compared to photocatalysis and electrocatalysis.
-The main reaction mechanism of the produced radical species (O_2 --, HO_2 -, HO--, and h--) on cathode and anode surfaces in aerobic condition is reported below (Eqn.
+The main reaction mechanism of the photoproduced O_2^- , HO2, HO, and h+ on cathode and anode surfaces in aerobic condition is reported below (Eqs.
 1-6).
 Oxygen is an electron trap in aerobic condition at cathode surface.

-$$TiO_2 + hv \rightarrow e^- \text{ (anode)} + h^+ \text{ (anode)}$$ (1)
+$TiO_2 + h\nu \rightarrow e^- \text{ (anode)} + h^+ \text{ (anode)}$ (1)